quii/learn-go-with-tests/hello-world/readme.md

 ### Discipline

+Let's go over the cycle again

+- Write a test
+- Make the compiler pass
+- Run the test, see that it fails and check the error message is meaningful
+- Write enough code to make the test pass
+- Refactor

-On the face of it, the cycle of writing a test, failing the compiler, making the code pass and then refactoring may seem tedious but sticking to the feedback loop is important.
+On the face of it this may seem tedious but sticking to the feedback loop is important.

 Not only does it ensure that you have *relevant tests* it helps ensure *you design good software* by refactoring with the safety of tests.